 Germany has typical climate conditions – with warm summers and cold winters.
 Rainfall is consistent throughout the year.
 But, it is important to check the weather before your trip.

-Most areas on the country’s North Sea coast have winter temperatures in the low single digits.
+Most areas on the country’s North Sea coast have winter temperatures around freezing.
 Farther inland, the climate is more continental and experiences greater seasonal variations.
 Temperature extremes between night and day are less in the north, than in the south.

 January is the country’s coldest month, and July is the hottest.
 The Alpine regions of Germany have colder temperatures than the rest of the country.